cxrodgers/WhiskiWrap/README.md

 3. Make it more cross-platform and memory-efficient, by converting whiski's output files into HDF5 files which can be read by multiple programs (Python, Matlab) on any operating system.
 Importantly, HDF5 files can also be read partially to avoid overflowing your system's memory.

 ## Example
+Note: The current best pipeline for running trace is `interleaved_reading_and_trace`, but the command `pipeline_trace` is the only one configured to run measure.

 First start the interactive python environment by typing ipython at the terminal.

 Import WhiskiWrap so it can be used: